Bhinneka/gubrak/README.md

 ## Gubrak

-an experimental `Command Line` performance testing tool for your services.
-What this means, this `tool` will run concurrently againts your service
+an experimental `Command Line performance testing tool` for your services.
+What this means, this `tool` will run concurrently againts your service.

 ### Usage